kirannhegde/Container-Orchestrator/README.md

 	actualNumOfReplicas  -->      int<br />
 	nodeName  -->                string<br />
 	nodeIpaddr    -->            string<br />

+**Important**: To ensure the consistency of the data in the database, we use a single database connection throughout the lifetime<br />
+of the RESTAPI server.
+This same connection is used from various go routines.
+SQLLite uses a global lock before writing to the db<br />

 I foresee the need to have multiple go routines running during the life cycle of the RESTAPI server.<br />